Animation: Fair

 Summary: >

-But with a pure love of anime planted deep within his heart, Kubo is determined to make something of himself AND keep his love of anime.
-For a true anime fan nothing is impossible where anime is the fire of life that cannot be extinguished.
-However that stuff doesn't go very far in reality, so Kubo really does have his work cut out for him.
+With the love of anime planted in his heart, Kubo is determined to make something of himself AND keep his love of anime.
+For a true anime fan, nothing is impossible where anime is the fire of life that cannot be extinguished.
+Reality doesn't actually go like that, so Kubo has his work cut out for him.

 Thoughts: >

-Otaku no anime translates into "An anime fans anime".
-It's half "documentary", and half an anime about an anime fan.
-At first I didn't like the documentary parts, but actually when I payed attention to them, some of them I found pretty interesting.
-The sad thing is that I didn't understand that the documentary parts were in fact a parody.
-That's not so strange when you consider how weird the Japanese often are - much of it is still believable.
-If it came down to just a documentary about anime fans I certainly wouldn't watch the show.
-As such I tend to regard about half of this anime as "filler".
+Otaku no Anime translates into "An anime fans anime".
+It's half "documentary", and half anime about an anime fan.
+When I first watched the documentary parts, I didn't like them, but at the time I wasn't familiar with anime culture, and more importantly I didn't realize it was a parody.
+That's not so strange considering how weird the Japanese are - much of it is still believable.
+I wouldn't watch the documentary alone, so to some extent I consider it filler material.

 Quote: >